jldec/rwsdk-jsx-stream/README.md

 The initial page load streaming does not work as expected in Safari - the page is only rendered at the end of the stream.
 See [1](https://github.com/vercel/next.js/issues/51033), [2](https://github.com/vercel/next.js/issues/52444), [3](https://bugs.webkit.org/show_bug.cgi?id=252413).

 On demand streaming does not quite work as expected with RedwoodSDK.
 (See https://github.com/redwoodjs/sdk/issues/793) Unlike with Next.js, the rwsdk client re-renders all server components on the page, when a server function is called to fetch the stream.
-This results in additional chunks being added to the server-rendered HTML in addition to the fetched stream chunks.
+This results in additional chunks also being added to the server-rendered HTML every time getStream is called from the client.

 This is a [RedwoodSDK](https://docs.rwsdk.com/) project bootstrapped with [`jldec/rwsdk-minimal-starter`](https://github.com/jldec/rwsdk-minimal-starter).